siraat-ai/google-data-engineer-certification/README.md

 > **Confusion is temporary.
 > Clarity is guaranteed with the right structure.**

+---

+## 🌱 A Pioneer’s Note

+> **If someone wants to be a pioneer, they shouldn’t be afraid of milestones —
+> even when they can’t pick them up yet.**

+> **If you want to be a pioneer, don’t be afraid of milestones…
+> even if you stumble over them.** 😄

+🚀 Pioneers don’t walk on finished roads.
+🧭 They move forward even when the path feels unclear.
+🪨 Milestones may feel heavy today, but they become stepping stones tomorrow.

+💡 Learning is not about picking up every milestone perfectly —
+it’s about **not turning back** because one feels too big.

+Keep going.
+Growth comes quietly. 💙

+---

 Happy Learning 💙
 Keep going — you’re doing it right.